jenkins-x/jx-docs/content/en/v3/develop/faq/config/secrets.md

 So you can edit them in the underlying secret store directly (e.g. with your cloud providers CLI or the vault CLI).

-When you first boot up Jenkins X it will auto-populate the secrets in the external secret store with the bot user and password you pass in when you run.
+When you first boot up JayeX it will auto-populate the secrets in the external secret store with the bot user and password you pass in when you run.

 The bot user and password is replicated into a number of different secrets.
 This is so that you can use separate accounts and tokens if you wish; or even change scopes per use.